starknet-edu/starknet-cairo-101/README.md

 ### 3. Using a block explorer to interact with the contracts

-Follow the instructions in the contracts and solve the challenges using the block explorer's read/write tab.
+Follow the exercise instructions and solve the challenges using the block explorer’s read/write tab.

-Connect the block explorer ([Starkscan](https://testnet.starkscan.co/) or [Voyager](https://goerli.voyager.online/)) to your account smart contract (your Argent or Braavos wallet).
-These are block explorers for Starknet (the equivalent of Etherscan for Ethereum) and allow you to browse the state of the blockchain, view all transactions and their status.
+Connect the block explorer ([Starkscan](https://testnet.starkscan.co/) or [Voyager](https://goerli.voyager.online/)) to your smart account contract (your Argent or Braavos wallet).
+These are block explorers for Starknet (the equivalent of Etherscan for Ethereum) and allow you to browse the state of the blockchain and view all transactions and their status.
 By connecting a block explorer to your wallet, you will be able to broadcast your transactions through your wallet and interact with the contracts in the tutorial.

 When looking for a contract/transaction, always ensure you are on the Goerli version of the Block Explorer.
-To solve the exercises, you will need access the `read`/`write` functions of the contract in the "read/write contract" tab in the block explorer.​
+To solve the exercises, access the contract’s `read`/`write` functions in the “read/write contract” tab in the block explorer.​

 ### 4. Counting your points and checking your progress

-Your points will get credited in your installed wallet; though this may take some time.
-If you want to monitor your points count in real time, you can also check your balance in a block explorer!
+Your points will get credited to your installed wallet, though this may take some time.
+If you want to monitor your points count in real-time, you can also check your balance in a block explorer!
 ​
 - Go to the  ERC20 counter on [Voyager](WIP) or [Starkscan](WIP) in the "read contract" tab.
 - Enter your address in the `balanceOf` function.​

 Enjoy the workshop!
-If you have any questions, feel free to reach out to us on [Discord](https://discord.gg/8Z3q3Z5).
+If you have any questions, feel free to contact us on [Discord](https://discord.gg/8Z3q3Z5).
 We are happy to help!

 ---